aws-solutions/automated-security-response-on-aws/README.md

 #### Build the solution

+First ensure that you've run `npm install` in the *source* folder.

-From the *deployment* folder in your cloned repo, run build-s3-dist.sh, passing the root name of your bucket (ex. mybucket) and the version you are building (ex. v1.0.0).
+Next from the *deployment* folder in your cloned repo, run build-s3-dist.sh, passing the root name of your bucket (ex. mybucket) and the version you are building (ex. v1.0.0).
 We recommend using a semver version based on the version downloaded from GitHub (ex.
 GitHub: v1.0.0, your build: v1.0.0.mybuild)

 ```bash
 chmod +x build-s3-dist.sh